conan-io/docs/getting_started.rst

 - Checks if the package recipe (for ``poco/1.9.4`` package) exists in the local cache.
 If we are just starting, the cache is empty.
 - Looks for the package recipe in the defined remotes.
-Conan comes with `conan-center`_ Bintray remote as the default, but can be changed.
+Conan comes with ``conan-center`` remote as the default, but can be changed.
-- If the recipe exists, the Conan client fetches and stores it in your local cache.
+- If the recipe exists, the Conan client fetches and stores it in your local Conan cache.
 - With the package recipe and the input settings (Linux, GCC), Conan looks for the corresponding binary in the local cache.
-- Then Conan searches the corresponding binary package in the remote and fetches it.
+- As the binary is not found in the cache, Conan looks for it in the remote and fetches it.
 - Finally, it generates an appropriate file for the build system specified in the ``[generators]`` section.

-There are binaries for several mainstream compilers and versions available in Conan Center repository in Bintray, such as Visual Studio 14, 15, Linux GCC 4.9 and Apple Clang 3.5...
-Conan will throw an error if the binary package required for specific settings doesn't exist.
-You can build the binary package from sources using :command:`conan install .. --build=missing`, it will succeed if your configuration is supported by the recipe.
-You will find more info in the :ref:`getting_started_other_configurations` section.

 Inspecting Dependencies
 -----------------------